 Fairfax County Board of Supervisors Chair Sharon Bulova appointed Walter Alcorn to the Park Authority Board on Tuesday, July 28, 2015, filling a vacancy created by the recent resignation of Kala Quintana who left due to a government appointment.

 Paula Elsey, a historian, volunteer and author, is the recipient of this year's Mayo Stuntz Cultural Stewardship Award.
 Elsey is being honored for her significant contributions to the stewardship of Fairfax County cultural resources and her passion for history and preservation.

 Relax after a long week of work with a Friday evening stroll through the gardens at Green Spring.
 Let tension slip away as you see Green Spring's demonstration gardens in a different light on August 7 and again on September 11, 2015.

 The Fairfax County Park Foundation, a charitable organization which supports the Fairfax County Park Authority, is honoring three individuals with 2015 Eakin Philanthropy Awards for their efforts in support of county parks.

 Northern Virginia is a fascinating region.
 Join Ellanor C. Lawrence Park staff and explore its beautiful natural history and rich cultural history with an approaching hike and a van tour.
-On Sunday, July 26, 2015 and again on Sunday, August 30, 2015, get on the trail with Snake Hunters or join in the adventure on Saturday, August 8, on the Lincoln Connections Van Tour.
+On Sunday, August 30, 2015, get on the trail with Snake Hunters.

 The Fairfax County Park Authority Board has named Hidden Pond Nature Center volunteer Joshua Buontempo the 2015 Elly Doyle Park Service Award Student Honoree.
 The annual Elly Doyle awards recognize individuals and organizations that contribute outstanding volunteer service to the Park Authority.
 One student honoree is named.